dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Do… do you know that I’m afraid of…” I had never told anyone.
 I couldn’t even say it.
 It was easier just to never ever say it out loud.

 Whitley’s face went slack.
 So I looked over at my mother.
 She had an expectant look on her face.
-She was leaning against the hutch in her loose fitting polyester jumpsuit, available from Macy’s.
+She was leaning against the hutch in a loose fitting polyester jumpsuit, available from Macy’s.

 “Who else knows?”
 I demanded.